 - Stealth Hi/Bye: A few of the locals pull this trope on Ray as an insult, implying that a real Lakota wouldn't fall for it.
 That implication is never tested.

 - Very Loosely Based on a True Story: The film is based on actual incidents on and around the Pine Ridge Reservation in South Dakota during the 1970s, which John Trudell (Jimmy Looks Twice) participated in personally.
-His characters also bears a great resemblance to his friend Leonard Peltier, who was controversially convicted in the murders of two FBI agents (Peltier remains imprisoned, and a documentary about this came out in the same year, entitled Incident at Oglala).
-The Aboriginal Rights Movements clearly represents the American Indian Movement as well, which both Trudell and Peltier were prominent members of.
+His characters also bears a great resemblance to his friend Leonard Peltier, who was controversially convicted in the murders of two FBI agents (Peltier remains imprisoned, and a documentary about this came out in the same year with the same director, entitled Incident at Oglala).
+The Aboriginal Rights Movement clearly represents the American Indian Movement as well, which both Trudell and Peltier were prominent members of.
 Jack Milton (Fred Ward) is pretty clearly an expy of pro-government tribal council president Dick Wilson, whose followers are alleged to have murdered numerous dissidents.
 The Guardians of the Oglala Nation (GOO Ns) appear much as they're reported to have behaved.